 Program highlights include:

-• Living with the sheikh of Zawiya Ahansal.
+• Living with the sheikh, the tribal leader, of Zawiya Ahansal.

 • Assisting the Atlas Cultural Foundation on their current service projects and learning about international non-profit organizations and management.